PHAROS Living Lab

 MPA Policy

-Tuesday 26.05.2026 (09:30 – 12:00): MPA Policy, Protection & Public Good – Explore the future of marine protected area planning and management in Ireland through the national, regional and local authority lens with expert-led sessions:
+Participants explored the future of marine protected area planning and management in Ireland through national, regional and local authority lenses with expert-led sessions:

-• Effective MPA management: policy, protection, and public good with guest speaker Oliver O’Cadhla from the Department of Climate, Energy & Environment (MPA LIFE EU HORIZON PROJECT)
+• Effective MPA management: policy, protection, and public good – with guest speaker Tom Higgins from the Department of Climate, Energy & Environment (MPA LIFE EU Horizon Project)

 Venue: MTU Kerry Campus, Tralee Co.
 Kerry V92 HD4V)